NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 .. code-block:: bash

-   python3 -m pip install --upgrade --user -r requirements-dev.txt
+   python3 -m pip install --upgrade -r requirements-dev.txt

 Now run the tests like so.

 .. code-block:: bash

-   pytest
+   python3 -m pytest

 This walks through all the directories and files in our package that start with the word 'test' and collects all the functions whose name also starts with